keithmsalas/customer-churn-prediction/README.md

 **P2 Modeling**

 Trained and compared three classification models: Logistic Regression as a baseline, Random Forest, and XGBoost.
-Given the class imbalance (26.5% churn rate), I used F1-score and Recall as the main evaluation metrics instead of accuracy.
+Given the class imbalance (26.5% churn rate), I used F1-score and Recall as the main evaluation metrics.

 ## Key Findings